aka/ Home University Library of Modern Knowledge

 A printing history of the book is included on the copyright page.

 A series catalog spans four pages at the end of the book, up to series number 157.
 Categories in the series include Economics and Business, History and Geography, Literature, Political and Social Science, Religion and Philosophy, and Science.

 Jackets are common to the series at this time.
-At least 5 different jacket/binding variations exist before WW2, and at least one different variation before these plain text jackets with varying background colors were introduced in the mid 1950s.
+At least 5 different jacket/binding variations exist before WW2, and at least one different variation before these plain text jackets with varying background colors was introduced in the mid-1950s.
 The series is abbreviated on the jacket spine (HUL) and the series number is included.
 The front jacket flap includes a blurb about the title.
-The price is on the front flap, in this case a price change to 8s/6d in the UK.
+The price is on the front flap, in this case, a price change to 8s/6d in the UK.

 The rear of the jacket includes a prospectus for the series.
 Related series titles are listed on the rear jacket flap.

 The series name and serial number are on the half-title page.